Bessouat40/custom-phi2-use/README.md

 # Custom phi2 use

-Custom use of Phi2 model.
-An open source LLM.
+Custom use of Phi2 model wich is an open source LLM.
 We use 2B version.

 ## Objectives